-- {¶2} On September 1, 2006, appellant filed a petition for a civil protection stalking order, naming appellee as the respondent.
+- {¶2} On November 30, 2006, appellee filed a petition for a domestic violence civil protection order, naming appellant as the respondent.
 The court issued an ex parte civil stalking protection order on the same date.
-The matter was set for a hearing on September 11, 2006.
-Appellant appeared in court represented by counsel, and voluntarily withdrew his petition.
-The court dismissed the petition and dissolved the ex parte order. - {¶3} On November 26, 2013, appellant moved to expunge and seal the record of the proceeding pursuant to Schussheim v.
+The matter proceeded to a hearing on December 7, 2006.
+At the conclusion of the hearing, the court found that no physical acts of violence took place, and no physical conduct on behalf of appellant took place that could be interpreted as threatening or menacing.
+The court denied the petition. - {¶3} On November 26, 2013, appellant moved to expunge and seal the record of the proceeding pursuant to Schussheim v.
 Schussheim, 137 Ohio St. 3d 133, 998 N.E.2d 446, 2013-Ohio-4529.
-The court overruled the motion. - {¶4} Although appellant has not specifically assigned error to the court's decision, from his brief we extrapolate the following assignment of error: - {¶5} "THE TRIAL COURT ERRED IN OVERRULING APPELLANT'S MOTION TO EXPUNGE AND SEAL THE RECORD OF THE CIVIL PROTECTION ORDER PROCEEDING FILED BY APPELLEE." - {¶6} In Schussheim, supra, the Ohio Supreme Court held that while no statutory authorization exists for the court to expunge and seal records relating to a dissolved CPO in adult proceedings, a court has the inherent authority to order the expungement and sealing of records relating to a dissolved CPO in "unusual and exceptional circumstances."
+The court overruled the motion. - {¶4} Although appellant has not specifically assigned error to the court's decision, from his brief we extrapolate the following assignment of error: - {¶5} "THE TRIAL COURT ERRED IN OVERRULING APPELLANT'S MOTION TO EXPUNGE AND SEAL THE RECORD OF THE CIVIL PROTECTION ORDER FILED BY APPELLEE." - {¶6} In Schussheim, supra, the Ohio Supreme Court held that while no statutory authorization exists for the court to expunge and seal records relating to a dissolved CPO in adult proceedings, a court has the inherent authority to order the expungement and sealing of records relating to a dissolved CPO in "unusual and exceptional circumstances."
 Id. at ¶14.
 In deciding whether to grant this remedy, the court must determine whether the interest of the accused in his good name and right to be free from unwarranted punishment outweighs the government's legitimate need to maintain records.
 Id.
 Where there is no compelling state interest or reason to retain the records, the applicant is entitled to expungement.
 Id.

-- The court in Schussheim found that the case appeared to involve unusual and exceptional circumstances because the complainant who filed the petition later moved to dissolve the CPO, and averred that expungement was in the best interest of herself and her children.
+- The court in Schussheim found that the case appeared to involve unusual and exceptional circumstances because the complainant who filed the petition later moved to dissolve the CPO, and averred that expungement was in the best interest of herself and her children, and thus remanded the case to the trial court.
 Id. at ¶15.
-The court concluded that the fact that no related criminal charges were filed was a factor to be weighed on remand, and the trial court was to consider whether Schussheim's interests outweighed the government's need to maintain the records.
-Id. - {¶8} In the instant case, the trial court applied the test set forth by the Ohio Supreme Court in Schussheim, and made the following findings concerning appellant's case: - "The current case is one of five cases which Petitioner has requested the relief of expungement and sealing of records.
-The Court finds that between September 1, 2006 and July 2, 2007, the Petitioner in this case was a party to five case [sic] involving requests for protection orders or civil stalking protection orders.
-In the present case, DH2006-0621, Christopher Balsley was the Petitioner and Cheryl Mason was the Respondent.
-In case DH2006-0615 and DH2006-0849 Yvonne Ward was the Petitioner and Christopher Balsley was the Respondent.
-In case DH 2006-0622 Christopher
+The court concluded that the fact that no related criminal charges were filed is a factor to be weighed on remand, and the trial court was to consider whether Schussheim's interests outweigh the government's need to maintain the records.
+Id. - {¶8} In the instant case, the trial court applied the test set forth by the Ohio Supreme Court, and made the following findings concerning appellant's case: - {¶9} "The current case is one of five cases which Respondent has requested the relief of expungement and sealing of records.
+The Court finds that between September 1, 2006 and July 2, 2007, the Respondent in this case was a party to five case [sic] involving requests for protection orders or civil stalking protection orders.
+In the present case, DH2006-0849, Yvonne Ward was the Petitioner and Christopher Balsley was the Respondent.
+In case DH2006-0615, Yvonne Ward was the Petitioner and Christopher Balsley was the Respondent and case DH2006-0621 Christopher Balsley was the Petitioner and Cheryl Mason was the Respondent.
+In case DH 2006-0621

-Balsley was again the Petitioner and Yvonne Lacey (Ward) was the Respondent and in case DH2007-0510 Kimberly Balsley was the Petitioner and Christopher Balsley was the Respondent.
+0622, Christopher Balsley was again the Petitioner and Yvonne Lacey (Ward) was the Respondent and in case DH2007-0510 Kimberly Balsley was the Petitioner and Christopher Balsley was the Respondent.
 In each of the five cases, the Petition was either denied after a hearing or voluntarily dismissed prior to a hearing.
 The request in the present case must be considered in the context of the other four cases wherein similar requests for relief have been filed simultaneously.